-10.3.1 Communicating via MJ1 Serial Port on the RCC1410
+10.3.1 Communicating via MJ1 Serial Port

 Start by configuring Cscape to use the correct communications port.
-This can be done using the Tools >Options >Communication Port dialog in Cscape.
+This can be done using the Tools>Options>Communication Port dialog in Cscape.

 Connect the PC's serial port to the port labeled MJ1 on the RCC.